PowerShell/ProjectMercury/docs/AzCopilot_v1.md

 ### Client side telemetry

-Client side telemetry would use ApplicationInsights and woudl be opt-out.
+Client side telemetry would use ApplicationInsights and would be opt-out.

 On the client side, we would like to collect: